Click here to view her CV.

 Since 2013, I draw my comic pages and storyboards completely digitally.
-I “pencil,” “ink,” and “letter” in the program Manga Studio 5 using a Wacom Cintiq “Companion 2″.
-I highly recommend purchasing the Frenden brush pack for Manga Studio; it makes it a LOT easier to draw natural-looking lines.
+I “pencil,” “ink,” and “letter” either in Photoshop CC or in Manga Studio 5.
+At home, I use at a Wacom Cintiq “Companion 2″, and at work I use a Macbook and 24″ Cintiq.
+I highly recommend purchasing the Frenden brush pack and Kyle Webster’s brush packs; they make it a LOT easier to draw natural-looking lines.
 I pencil everything with the “layout blue” pen and I ink with a modification of the “inker brush”.
-I color my pages in Photoshop CS 4.
+I color my pages in Photoshop CC.

 I feel like I’ve seen your work before somewhere…

 How do you do those life drawings of people on the street?